abemscac/pies-doc/docs/react/component-rendering.md

 :::caution

-While states will be updated immediately after an `await` statement is executed, don't forget that the states in a function will remain the same as they were in the render they were defined, due to [how reactive value works in a component](#how-reactive-value-works-in-a-component).
+While states will be updated immediately when an `await` statement is executed, don't forget that the states in a function will remain the same as they were in the render they were defined, due to [how reactive value works in a component](#how-reactive-value-works-in-a-component).
 Updated states will only be available in the next render!

 :::